Enhancement #224

 Created and compiled /etc/dovecot/global-sieve/scripts/incoming_spam.sieve with the temporary rules i made for my own account to get SPAM in the Z-Spam test directory.
 I'm now including it in my own script.
 Testing in progress.

-Updated by Marc Dequènes over 12 years ago
+Updated by Marc Dequènes about 13 years ago

 Fixed dict configuration for the expire plugin.
 Db files where moved in a separate subdirectory where the doovecot user can write (useful for SQLite).